Shop Heating Options

 Video - December 30, 2016

 One of the biggest changes I have to adapt to after moving to Colorado is the need for heat.
 In fact, it’s been at least 15 years since heat has been anything more than an afterthought.
-So I had my work cut out for me as I researched current heating options and weighed that against my budget and what makes sense for my personal situation.
+So I had my work cut out for me as I researched shop heating options and weighed that against my budget and what makes sense for my personal situation.
 So here’s a quick rundown of the options I considered and the video will go into detail on the system I installed.
 Special thanks to some kind folks on Facebook for providing me with images of their shop heaters.

 Forced Air Heaters (Gas)